Day tour from Reykjavik to Vatnajokull National Park with stops at all the South Coast highlights and optional boat ride at the glacier lagoon.

 - Stops at the highlights of the South Coast

 - Guided tour to Skaftafell & Jokulsarlon glacier lagoon

-Pick up starts at 8:00 am from your Reykjavík pick up location.
+Pick-up: Pick up starts at 8:00 am.
+You will be picked up from your selected pick up location.
 Please note, that the pick up can take up to 30 min.

-We start our day in Reykjavik where you are picked up from your accommodation.
-It is also possible to be picked up on the way to Skaftafell (see pick up locations for more information).
-We will drive along the south coast and make our first stop at the stunning and sought after Seljalandsfoss, this is the waterfall you can walk behind and the location in beautiful.
+We start our day in Reykjavik but it’s also possible to be picked up on the way to Skaftafell (see pick up locations for more information).
+We will drive past Hellisheidi Geothermal Power plant and along the south coast.
+Our first stop is at the stunning and sought after Seljalandsfoss, this is the waterfall you can walk behind and the location is beautiful.

-Next, we will stop at the charming area of Skógar where the powerful waterfall Skógafoss is found.
-The two waterfalls are both 60 meters in height but extremely different in power, flow and scenery around.
+Next, we will stop at the charming area of Skógar where the powerful waterfall Skógafoss is located.
+The two waterfalls are both 60 meters in height but extremely different in power, flow and surrounding scenery.
 We recommend walking up the right side of the waterfall to see the troll face that stares at the falls.
 Urban legend says that the troll forgot time staring at this alluring waterfall and turned into stone when sunrise came.

 We will stop at the colorful village of Vík were we will have lunch at this beautiful location with views over the sea.

-Now on to the highlight, next up is the famous Jökulsárlón glacier lagoon.
-This location is getting to world famous as it has been featured in Hollywood movies such as James Bond, Batman Begins, and Tomb Raider.
-Here you have the option of a boat ride in the lagoon to get even closer to the icebergs (the boat ride is not included).
+Now on to the highlight, next up is the famous Jökulsárlón glacier lagoon and the Diamond beach, only a short walk away.
+Jokulsarlon lagoon is getting to be world famous as it has been featured in Hollywood movies such as James Bond, Batman Begins, and Tomb Raider.
+From May until September, you have the option of a boat ride in the lagoon to get even closer to the icebergs (the boat ride is not included).

 Next up Skaftafell nature reserve.